 '''

-void load(const char aFilename); // File to load
+result load(const char aFilename); // File to load

 '''

-If loading fails, the sample will be silent.
+If loading fails, the function will return an error code.

 '''

 SoLoud::WavStream muzak;

 muzak.load("elevator.ogg");

 '''

 If the loading function is called while there are instances playing, the result is undefined (most likely a crash).